dalgard/meteor-viewmodel/README.md

 Copy the `package` folder (can be renamed) from this repo into your project's `/packages` and add it with `meteor install dalgard:viewmodel`.

 At this moment, browser support is IE9+, because I was tempted to use `Object.defineProperties`, because it made things easier.
-Do complain.
+Do complain...

 ## Quickstart